KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 GOID: OIr. _escae, esca, eisce_ [io n, later m]
 PIE: \*h₁eysk- "shine, glitter" (JEW: 16f.)
 COGN: OCS _iskra_ "spark", Lith. _áiškus_ "bright", Russ. _jáska_ "bright star"
 ETYM: In OIr., this word replaced the earlier word for moon, _lúan_ (see \*lowxsna).
 Its Baltic and Slavic cognates are usually derived from PIE \*h₂eysk-, but on meagre evidence.
 Actually, it is equally possible to reconstruct an ablauting root \*h₁eysk- > PCelt. \*ēsk-, \*h₁isk- > OCS iskra, \*h₁oysk- > Russ. _jáska_, Lith. _áiškus_.
-The acute in BSl. may be the result of a secondary BSl. vrddhi, or metatony; another possibility would be to reconstruct the PIE root as \*h₁eyHsk-, but this root shape would be quite unusual.
+The acute in BSl. may be the result of a secondary BSl. vṛddhi, or metatony; another possibility would be to reconstruct the PIE root as \*h₁eyHsk-, but this root shape would be quite unusual.
 REF: [EDPC]

 ### <a id="esok">\*esok- "salmon" (n)</a>